 Response Time and Gaming – Are IPS Monitors Suitable for Gaming?

-This is one of the question that Gamers often ask before choosing the IPS monitors.
+This is one of the questions that Gamers often ask before choosing the IPS monitors.
 The fact of the matter is that most of the thin bezel monitor are designed with IPS panels.
-So should you desregard them?
+So should you disregard them?
 Absolutely not

 IPS panels have slow response time.
-The best that you can get is 5ms and normally you would find IPS monitor with 5ms-8ms response time.
-This is quite normal.
+The best that you can get is 5ms and generally, you would find IPS monitor with 5ms-8ms response time.
+This is entirely reasonable.
 Many have no issue with this as the IPS panel does have superior color quality if you take a dollar per dollar comparison with TN.
-The worse of the TN panels now days; on the other hand, have 2 ms response time.
-The best ones, featured in the high end gaming monitors, have less than 1ms response time.
+The worse of the TN panels nowadays; on the other hand, have 2 ms response time.
+The best ones, featured in the high-end gaming monitors, have less than 1ms response time.